bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 ### Database

-We tried to plan out our models before had to avoid having to do migrations mid-project. we tried to work out the field types, one-to-many, PK or FK etc.
+We planned our models beforehand to avoid having to do migrations mid-project.
+We established the field types, one-to-many, PK or FK etc.

 Here is an image of our ERD:
 <div align="center">